The 10 Most Affordable Places to Live in New England

 Show more

-The 46th-most affordable housing market in New England is Windsor's 6095 zip code.
+Rounding out our top 10 is Windsor's 06095 zip code, with the 46th-cheapest home values in the region.
 The median home value is $365,309.
 Rent in the market costs $2,058 per month on average, making it the 41st-most affordable rental market in New England.

 The median property tax for households in Windsor is $5,358, which is the 26th-cheapest property tax rate in the region.